JustinDFuller/medium-stories/content/2018-10-17_how-writing-tests-can-make-you-a-faster-and-more-productive-developer.md

-# Writing tests can make you faster, more productive
+# Writing tests can make you a faster, more productive developer

 Most of us have heard of “writer’s block”, but have you heard of “developer’s block”?
 Just like a writer, a software developer can sit staring at a screen, not knowing where to begin.
 Sometimes that blank screen can be too intimidating and the code just doesn’t come to you.